CHEEMS-1206/ReactApps/Components/ReadMe.md

 > MembersLoginForm - a simple interface for users to login via their emailId and passcodes.

 > PageMarker - this component keeps track of the page number when we at a website, can be used for validating multiple pages of a form.

+> HomePageWithTiltEffect - this is a simple home page which tilts when we click on the button to the show the navigation bar.